Shkulipa/project-task-book-convert-to-html/README.md

-You can look more ditail on this repository:
+You can look more ditail in this repository:

 ### https://github.com/Shkulipa/project-tasks-book